sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-installation.rst

       :alt: Databricks Connection
       :width: 60%

-More details on creating these connections can be found here : `Create Databricks Connection <https://docs.sparkflows.io/en/latest/databricks/admin-guide/databricks-connections.html>`_
+More details on creating these connections can be found here : `Create Databricks Connection <https://docs.sparkflows.io/en/latest/installation/connection/compute-connection/databricks.html>`_

 .. note:: Please make sure to specify a POSTBACK URL.
 This is the address where results from Databricks jobs will be sent to Fire Insights.
-If you don't provide one, the system will automatically use the **app.postMessageURL** you set earlier.
+If you don't provide one, the system will automatically use the **app.postMessageURL** updated by default in configurations.

 With these steps completed, you're now ready to harness the power of the Databricks Connection within Fire Insights.
 This integration allows you to seamlessly: